 Alternatively, when you create a general power of attorney, your agent will be allowed to do nearly anything you would have been able to do.
 A general power of attorney is a very powerful legal document, conveying substantial power.
 When executing a general power of attorney, you can assume that your chosen agent will have authority over all of your assets.
 In that situation, the agent will have the ability to make gifts of your assets, in your name.
 An important exception, in most states, is the agent making gifts to himself or herself, while acting as your agent.

-If you have questions regarding a power of attorney, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding a power of attorney, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.